Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 Starting at 7th level, before you make a melee attack, you may teleport to an unoccupied space within 5 feet of a hostile creature that you can see in melee range.
 You can use this feature once per turn.

 # Disappearing Act
-At 10th level, when you're targeted with a melee attack, you may use your reaction to teleport to an unoccupied space within 5 feet of the attacker.
-If you do, the attack automatically misses.
+At 10th level, when you're hit with a melee attack, you may use your reaction to teleport to an unoccupied space within 5 feet of the attacker.
+If you do, the attack is negated.

 You can use this feature a number of times equal to your proficiency bonus.
 You regain all expended uses after a short or long rest.